 Ajeet Kaur: The Voice of an Angel

 Ajeet Kaur is a recording artist, yogi, and teacher.
-Growing up with the practice of Kundalini Yoga and the devotional experience of kirtan awoke Ajeet’s love of music as a form of healing and At The Temple Door_ajeet_Kaur_omtimesconnection at a young age.
+Growing up with the practice of Kundalini Yoga and the devotional experience of kirtan awoke Ajeet’s love of music as a form of healing and connection at a young age.
 Ajeet now tours the world both with her own band and with beloved chant artist Snatam Kaur.
 Her recordings, concerts, and workshops are an offering of her own devotion and her desire to share healing with everyone.
 Her first album, Sacred Waters, has reached many hearts.
 Her second album, At The Temple Door, features Todd Boston, Snatam Kaur, and Sukhmani Kaur Rayat.

 OMTimes Magazine had the Pleasure to Interview Ajeet Kaur, one of the brightest emerging stars of Kirtan and Mantra Music.